kjtetzlaff/Software-Engineering-Household-Reminder-App/README.md

 Release Notes

+As of 8/4/2022:
+Added unit testing and instrumented testing, and ensured all tests passed.
+Changed app icon to have Qreminder logo.

 As of 7/28/2022:
 Added option to mark task completed, or ignore from the notification.
 When the app is first run, goes to screen to allow you to add common tasks.